 Ashley Neybert got her Bachelor’s in Chemistry at Rockhurst University in Kansas City, Missouri in 2015.
-She is currently enrolled in a Master’s en route Doctoral program at the University of Northern Colorado in Greeley, Colorado with a Master’s focus in Physical and Computational Chemistry and a Doctoral focus in Chemistry Education.
-Her research interests are computational analysis of greenhouse gases and their removal from our atmosphere and making Science more fun and accessible for all people whether that be through physical access such as our Talking LabQuest 2 or intellectual access by including novel demonstrations and relevant “real-life” usage of science to help people see why science is important for everyone from business majors to of course career scientists!
+She is currently enrolled in a Master’s program en route to a Doctoral program at the University of Northern Colorado in Greeley, Colorado with a Master’s focus in Physical and Computational Chemistry and a Doctoral focus in Chemistry Education.
+Her research interests are computational analysis of greenhouse gases and their removal from our atmosphere and making Science more fun and accessible for all people whether that be through physical access such as our Sci-Voice Talking LabQuest 2 or intellectual access by including novel demonstrations and relevant “real-life” usage of science to help people see why science is important for everyone from business majors to of course career scientists!

-Ashley is our sales and curriculum specialist and may be asked to make existing curriculum more accessible or for creative suggestions of accessible scientific demos for your class, camp, or outreach opportunity.
+Ashley is our sales and curriculum specialist and may be asked to make existing curriculum more accessible or for creative suggestions of accessible scientific demonstrations for your class, camp, or outreach opportunity.
 Some cool examples of these activities are an accessible version of the tornado in a bottle experiment and a flaming pumpkin that doesn’t burn.
 She is also available to do trainings, lectures, guest speaking events, or teach at camps.
 Interested in these services as a standalone or as a package along with product sales from Independence Science?